We clocked up 50 days of travel, wow!

 There may be some 4×4 driving trips coming up.
 Kakadu National Park is in my sights again and we’d love to explore the difficult to access places of this ancient land.
 The Ord River is another place we’ve been wanting to visit, so be sure to watch this space for our next adventure!

-Click on the subscribe link in the side bar to get the latest on our travels!
+If you enjoyed this post, click on the subscribe link in the sidebar to keep up with our latest travels!